-Cultural HeartHeritage trails
+Cultural ServicesHeritage trails

 Council heritage trails

 Take a moment to step back in time to experience some of Samford’s early history as revealed by this easy 1.3 kilometre stroll of the 13 sites along Main Street and just up Station Street.

 Community heritage trails

-self-guided walk starts and finishes at the Bongaree Jetty and visits 16 different sites.
+This self-guided walk starts and finishes at the Bongaree Jetty and visits 16 different sites.
 The complete walk can be done in an hour or so, and can be done in two parts.

 Software requirementsSome documents linked from this page may require additional software.